 The FHGP combines three themes with partially overlapping objectives; the application process will assist applicants in determining the amount of funding available for their project.
-The three themes and designated funding available for 2020 are expected to be:
+The three themes and designated funding available for 2021 are expected to be:

-- Aquatic habitat conservation (\$1,250,000): This theme aims to improve fish and other aquatic organism populations by protecting intact aquatic habitat and rehabilitating degraded aquatic habitat. - Dam management (\$350,000): This theme provides funding and technical assistance to manage dam removal and repair projects that will enhance aquatic resources and fishing opportunities along with reducing infrastructure costs and improving public safety. - Aquatic habitat and recreation in the Au Sable, Manistee, and Muskegon watersheds (\$251,083 in 2020): Funding to support fisheries habitat rehabilitation or enhancement, preparation of comprehensive river management plans, aquatic studies, and fisheries recreation with surface water connections to the aforementioned rivers.
+- Aquatic habitat conservation (approximately \$1.14 million available in 2021): This theme aims to improve fish and other aquatic organism populations by protecting intact aquatic habitat and rehabilitating degraded aquatic habitat. - Dam management (approximately \$265,000 available in 2021): This theme provides funding and technical assistance to manage dam removal and repair projects that will enhance aquatic resources and fishing opportunities along with reducing infrastructure costs and improving public safety. - Aquatic habitat and recreation in the Au Sable, Manistee, and Muskegon watersheds (approximately \$185,288 available in 2021): Funding to support fisheries habitat rehabilitation or enhancement, preparation of comprehensive river management plans, aquatic studies, and fisheries recreation with surface water connections to the aforementioned rivers.